 Changing the volume from within the Dockerfile: If any build steps change the data within the volume after it has been declared, those changes will be discarded.

-As soon as Docker hits
+As soon as Docker hits the

-do to the temporary volume mounted there is discarded during the build process.
+we do to the temporary volume mounted there is discarded during the build process.
 So we have to change the

 ownership before the instruction, which may seem a little counter-intuitive:

 FROM alpine RUN adduser -D -u 1113 test123 RUN mkdir /testing && chown test123 /testing VOLUME /testing

 Now when the container runs, the /testing directory is owned by the test123 user.
 It’s not quite over, yet, though.
 This works if we let Docker create a volume automatically for us, or if we create a named volume and mount that; if we try and mount a host directory, though, it falls flat:

 $ docker run --rm -it -v "$PWD/testing:/testing" testing ls -al /testing total 8 drwxr-xr-x 2 1000 1000 4096 Apr 1 19:39 . drwxr-xr-x 1 root root 4096 Apr 1 20:44 ..